Policy: Section I

 Bates strongly encourages the prompt reporting of any incident of discrimination, harassment, or sexual misconduct to the college.
 Upon receipt of a report and in consultation with the individual who was the target of the prohibited conduct, the college will take prompt and effective action by: providing support for individuals who make a report or who seek assistance under this policy; conducting a review of the conduct; addressing the safety of individuals and the campus community; and as warranted, pursuing resolution through informal administrative action or formal disciplinary action against an individual accused of violating this policy.
 This policy outlines specific procedures for the investigation and resolution for all formal complaints.

 All Bates community members are strongly encouraged to report information regarding any incident of bias, discrimination, harassment, or sexual misconduct, regardless of whether they wish to pursue a formal complaint.
 The college is committed to providing programs, activities, and an educational and work environment free from all forms of discrimination, but the college cannot take appropriate action without information about incidents when they occur.
 By collecting this information about the lived experience of our students, staff, and faculty, we can develop appropriate programming to educate all campus constituencies about effective anti-bias strategies and actions.
-Through this education, we can achieve our institutional mission, foster a community built on trust and mutual respect, and protect the health, safety, and welfare of all members of the Bates community.
+Through this education, we can achieve our institutional mission, foster a community built on trust and mutual respect, and better protect the health, safety, and welfare of all members of the Bates community.

 The college expects all members of our community to participate in the process of creating a safe, welcoming, and respectful environment on campus.
 In particular, the college expects that Bates community members will take reasonable and prudent actions to prevent or stop an act of bias, discrimination, harassment, or sexual misconduct.
 Taking action may include direct intervention when safe to do so, enlisting the assistance of other individuals, contacting Campus Safety or law enforcement, or seeking assistance from a person in authority.
 Community members who choose to take these actions will be supported by the college and protected from retaliation.